Intimate partner violence: By gender

 In the 1970s and 1980s, studies using large, nationally representative samples resulted in findings indicating that women were as violent as men in intimate relationships.
 This information diverged significantly from shelter, hospital, and police data, initiating a long-standing debate, termed "the gender symmetry debate".
 One side of this debate argues that mainly men perpetrate IPV (the gender asymmetry perspective), whereas the other side maintains that men and women perpetrate IPV at about equal rates (gender symmetry perspective).
 However, research on gender symmetry acknowledges asymmetrical aspects of IPV, which show that men use more violent and often deadly means of IPV.
 Older conflict tactics scale (CTS) methodology was criticized for excluding two important facets in gender violence: conflict-motivated aggression and control-motivated aggression.
 For example, women commonly engage in IPV as a form of self-defense or retaliation.

 Research has shown that the nature of the abuse inflicted by women upon male partners is different from the abuse inflicted by men, in that it is generally not used as a form of control and does not cause the same levels of injury or fear of the abusive partner.
 Scholars state these cases should not be generalized and each couple's specificities must be assessed.
 A 2016 meta-analysis indicated that the only risk factors for the perpetration of intimate partner violence that differ by gender are witnessing intimate partner violence as a child, alcohol use, male demand, and female withdrawal communication patterns.

+The Centers for Disease Control and Prevention reports that in the United States, 41% of women and 26% of men experience intimate partner violence within their lifetime.